satellite-image-deep-learning/techniques/README.md

 * [UNSOAT used fastai to train a Unet to perform semantic segmentation on satellite imageries to detect water](https://forums.fast.ai/t/unosat-used-fastai-ai-for-their-floodai-model-discussion-on-how-to-move-forward/78468) - [paper](https://www.mdpi.com/2072-4292/12/16/2532) + [notebook](https://github.com/UNITAR-UNOSAT/UNOSAT-AI-Based-Rapid-Mapping-Service/blob/master/Fastai%20training.ipynb), accuracy 0.97, precision 0.91, recall 0.92
 * [Semi-Supervised Classification and Segmentation on High Resolution Aerial Images - Solving the FloodNet problem](https://sahilkhose.medium.com/paper-presentation-e9bd0f3fb0bf)
 * [Flood Detection and Analysis using UNET with Resnet-34 as the back bone](https://github.com/orion29/Satellite-Image-Segmentation-for-Flood-Damage-Analysis) uses fastai
 * [Houston_flooding](https://github.com/Lichtphyz/Houston_flooding) -> labeling each pixel as either flooded or not using data from Hurricane Harvey.
-Dataset consisted of pre and post flood images, and a ground truth floodwater mask was created using unsupervised clustering (with DBScan) of image pixels with human cluster verification/adjustment.
+Dataset consisted of pre and post flood images, and a ground truth floodwater mask was created using unsupervised clustering (with DBScan) of image pixels with human cluster verification/adjustment
+* [ml4floods](https://github.com/spaceml-org/ml4floods) -> An ecosystem of data, models and code pipelines to tackle flooding with ML

 ### Semantic segmentation - fire & burn areas
 * [Wild Fire Detection](https://github.com/yueureka/WildFireDetection) using U-Net trained on Databricks & Keras, semantic segmentation
 * [A Practical Method for High-Resolution Burned Area Monitoring Using Sentinel-2 and VIIRS](https://www.mdpi.com/2072-4292/13/9/1608) with [code](https://github.com/mnpinto/FireHR).
 Dataset created on Google Earth Engine, downloaded to local machine for model training using fastai.
 The BA-Net model used is much smaller than U-Net, resulting in lower memory requirements and a faster computation

 ### Instance segmentation
-For detection of very small objects this may a good approach, but can struggle seperating individual objects that are closely spaced.
+In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
+For detection of very small objects this may a good approach, but it can struggle seperating individual areas that are closely spaced.
 * [Instance segmentation of center pivot irrigation system in Brazil](https://github.com/saraivaufc/instance-segmentation-maskrcnn) using free Landsat images, mask R-CNN & Keras
 * [Oil tank instance segmentation with Mask R-CNN](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn) with [accompanying article](https://medium.com/@georgios.ouzounis/oil-storage-tank-instance-segmentation-with-mask-r-cnn-77c94433045f) using Keras & Airbus Oil Storage Detection Dataset on Kaggle